 To ensure compliance with GDPR, the EU member states must respond to the key requirements that are united under umbrellas of lawful basis and transparency, data security, accountability, and governance, as well as privacy rights.
 The extensive explanations of the key requirements are provided below:

 GDPR requires businesses to protect personal data according to the principle of “data protection by design and by default”.
 As such, data protection must be the company’s top priority whenever they collect, process, or store personal information.
 Furthermore, the GDPR requires organizations to use encryption or pseudonymization of data whenever feasible.
 Notably, even if the company possesses a strong technical security infrastructure, operational security may be inferior.
 Thus, to ensure comprehensive security, organizations must build awareness of data protection and create internal security policies and processes addressing sensitive data handling.
-It is also necessary to conduct data protection assessments to understand how privacy and security of personal information could be jeopardized in the scope of the company’s operations.
+It is also necessary to conduct data protection assessments to understand how the privacy and security of personal information could be jeopardized in the scope of the company’s operations.
 Finally, the GDPR requires to inform EU supervisory authorities and data subjects (individuals) about any personal data breach events within 72 hours.

 Accountability for GDPR compliance is another part of the principle to protect data “by design and by default”.
 According to it, the companies are required to designate a person responsible for GDPR compliance and sign data processing agreements with their third-party service providers.
 Organizations are required to have a Data Protection Officer (DPO) in case of three main circumstances: when they act as public authorities or bodies (except for courts); when their activities require monitoring of individuals; or when their core activities involve a large scale processing of special categories of data.
 It is a good practice, however, to have the DPO even if the organization does not meet one of these conditions.